dbt-labs/docs.getdbt.com/website/docs/community/resources/slack-rules-of-the-road.md

 The definition of "vendor content" can be blurry at the edges, and we defer to members' instincts in these scenarios.
 As a rule, if something is hosted on a site controlled by that company or its employees (including platforms like Substack and Medium), or contains a CTA such as signing up for a mailing list or trial account, it will likely be considered promotional.

+### One more tip: Be yourself
+Speak in your own voice, and join in any or all of the conversations that interest you.
+Share your expertise as a data professional.
+Make a meme if you're so inclined.
+Get in a (friendly) debate.
+You are not limited to only your company's products and services, and making yourself known as a familiar face outside of commercial contexts is one of the most effective ways of building trust with the community.

-Because unaffiliated community members are able to share vendor content in other channels, the most effective way to have your work reach a wider audience is to create things that are genuinely useful to the community.
+Because unaffiliated community members are able to share links in any channel, the most effective way to have your work reach a wider audience is to create things that are genuinely useful to the community.

+## Handling violations

+The point of these rules is not to find opportunities to punish people, but to ensure the longevity of the community.
+Participation in this community is a privilege, and we reserve the right to remove people from it.

+To report an issue or appeal a judgement, email [community@dbtlabs.com](mailto:community@dbtlabs.com) or use the workflows in #moderation-and-administration on Slack.

+Violations related to our anti-harassment policy will result in immediate removal.
+Other issues are handled in proportion to their impact, and may include:

+- a friendly, but public, reminder that the behavior is inappropriate according to our guidelines.
+- a private message with a warning that any additional violations will result in removal from the community.
+- temporary or permanent suspension of your account.